 This where it gets difficult, because heartworm symptoms in dogs typically do not show up for a long time, usually at least six months after being infected with the larvae called dirofilaria immitis.
 During this time the larvae mature into adult worms, mate and then give birth to more little microfilaria.

 Is your dog at risk, and how high is that risk?
 Much of that risk analysis will depend on where you live.
-If you live in a high risk area of North America you might want to consider this treatment at low minimum doses.
+If you live in a high risk area of North America you might want to consider conventional veterinary treatment at low minimum doses.
 If you live in a low risk area, and your dog is a house pet, do you need to use these chemicals at all?

 That is because the little microfilaria are deposited in the dog's blood by the mosquito.
-This is different than other types of parasites and parasitic worms which usually are ingested, pass through the digestive tract and enter hatch or break open in the intestinal environment.
+This is different than other types of parasites and parasitic worms which are usually ingested, pass through the digestive tract and enter hatch or break open in the intestinal environment.